geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - Styles in which layers are to be rendered.
        Value is a comma-separated list of style names, or empty if default styling is required.
-       Style names may be empty in the list.
+       Style names may be empty in the list, to use default layer styling.
    * - ``srs`` *or* ``crs``
      - Yes
      - Spatial Reference System for map output.